zafe312/personalized_movie_recommender_icrl_phi-3-mini/README.md

 # Personalized Recommender System with Explorative In-Context Reinforcement Learning

 This project implements a personalized recommender system using explorative In-Context Reinforcement Learning (ICRL) techniques.
 The recommender is built using a free Large Language Model (LLM) API (Hugging Face’s
 Phi-3-mini-4k-instruct), which dynamically generates recommendations based on user preferences and feedback.
+Check out [this paper](https://arxiv.org/pdf/2410.05362) to know more about ICRL in LLMs.

 ## Features
 - **Personalized Recommendations**: Generates movie recommendations based on user preferences.